abdullahpichoo/twitter-clone/README.md

 ##### To do

-- Write public activity specs X
+- Write public activity specs Done
-- add third col to main page X
+- add third col to main page Done
-- make a bottom bar for phone
+- make a bottom bar for phone Done

+##### Bugs

+- If I create a tweet using the modal on someone else profile, turbo stream will add the tweet to their tweet list.
+But it will just be on the front end side.